 Estimating how long it will take you to complete tasks is another skill that can only be mastered over time.
 It takes a great deal of trial and error and experience.
 Perfection is not the goal but the closer you can get your estimates, the better off you will be.
 Over time, become aware of how you work and keep track of how long certain tasks take.
 You will eventually be able to determine that one kind of task takes approximately 30 minutes while 90 minutes is not nearly enough to complete another kind of task.
 Train yourself to better estimate the time it takes to complete each kind of task you regularly undertake.

 When time blocking your highest value activities, always remember to plan wisely and schedule according to your body.
-That means estimate the time it takes to complete tasks sensibly, be specific with your intentions, work with your energy patterns, hold your time blocks sacred, and be consistent.
+That means estimating the time it takes to complete tasks sensibly, being specific with your intentions, working with your energy patterns, holding your time blocks sacred, and being consistent.
 No one is productive all day every day.
 It’s just not possible, but it is possible to be productive at specific times during the day, which is why time blocking works!
 If you are productive just during the times you’ve blocked out each day, even if that’s only three hours total, you will be able to grow your business and get your important sh!t done!